Kumsusan Palace of the Sun: Access and rules

 Foreign visitors can access the palace only on an official government tour.
 Photography, videotaping, and smoking are not permitted anywhere inside the palace.
 The palace plaza, though, is open all week, and is a venue for national rallies.

 The building is accessed via an underpass adjacent to a tram stop across the road.
 Upon entering the building, visitors (both foreigners and North Korean tourists) have to walk over a shoe cleaning device, are asked to check all personal belongings except their wallets in a cloak room, and are given a numbered ticket to claim their belongings when leaving.
-Visitors proceed along a series of long travelators.
+Visitors proceed along a series of long travelators (moving walkways).

 Until 2015, visitors had to emerge in a long hall with two white marble statues of the Kims bathed in soft red light.
 This was replaced by a 3D-styled portrait of the Kims with Mount Paektu in the background, with national and party flags flanking them.
 Marble arched columns line the hall.
 Visitors are told to stop at a yellow line on the floor and, after a few moments of contemplation, beckoned into another room.
-Here, they are given small speaker devices that play a narration of the Korean people's grief when Kim Il-sung died.
+Here, they are given small speaker devices that play a narration of the Korean people's grief when Kim Il Sung died.
 The room features bronze-like busts of people grieving.
 Finally, visitors go in a lift to the top floor in the white and grey marble-walled building.
-They are filed through a dust blowing machine and enter the rooms with the preserved remains of Kim Il-sung and Kim Jong-il lying in state.
+They are filed through a dust blowing machine and enter the rooms with the preserved remains of Kim Il Sung and Kim Jong Il lying in state.
 A red rope barrier runs around the transparent crystal sarcophagus.
-Visitors are sent in groups of four and are told to bow at Kim Il-sung's feet, to his left, and then right side.
-Visitors then file into a museum room containing awards and honours given to Kim in his lifetime by foreign countries, universities, friendship associations etc. This sequence is then repeated on the lower level where a nearly identical set of rooms contain the sarcophagus of Kim Jong-il, and rooms wherein similar memorabilia of him can be seen.
+Visitors are sent in groups of four and are told to bow at Kim Il Sung's feet, to his left, and then right side.
+Visitors then file into a museum room containing awards and honours given to Kim in his lifetime by foreign countries, universities, friendship associations, etc. This sequence is then repeated on the lower level where a nearly identical set of rooms contain the sarcophagus of Kim Jong Il, and rooms wherein similar memorabilia of him can be seen.